This article contains 9 habits and strategies that help in promoting innovation and creativity at the workplace.

 This is one of the best strategies to promote creativity in the workplace through teamwork.

-A lot of top hospitality companies already use festivals as a mode to promote creative activities at the workplace.
+A lot of top hospitality companies and multinational companies already use festivals as a mode to promote creative activities at the workplace.

 This should become more mainstream.